 By Keith Johnson

-As if American businesses don’t have enough trouble competing with free traders, who exploit cheap labor in third world countries to make sizable profits, they are also fighting government-run corporations that pay prisoners pennies on the dollar to manufacture cheap goods and undercut private industry.
+As if American businesses don’t have enough trouble competing with free traders, who exploit cheap labor in third world countries to make sizable profits, they are also forced to fight government-run corporations that pay prisoners pennies on the dollar to manufacture cheap goods and undercut private industry.

 Is it any wonder that the United States has the highest rate of incarceration in the industrialized world?
 According to a recent report on cable news, the U.S. government is using federal prison inmates to steal business away from civilian manufacturers by producing comparable merchandise for pennies on the dollar.

-Michael Mansh, owner-operator of Ashland Sales and Service, a Pennsylvania apparel manufacturer that does contract work for the U.S. Air Force (USAF), recently spoke with this newspaper about the impact Unicor has on many small businesses.
+Michael E. Mansh, owner-operator of Ashland Sales And Service Company, Inc., a Pennsylvania apparel manufacturer that does contract work for the U.S. Air Force (USAF), recently spoke with this newspaper about the impact Unicor has on many small businesses.

 In February, Mansh discovered that Unicor was close to stealing away his contract with the USAF, a move that would have forced him to close his plant in Olive Hill, Kentucky and lay off 100 workers.
 That month, he appeared on the television show Fox and Friends and made a desperate plea for help.

 “We’re hopeful that this broadcast today will get the American people behind us and perhaps save these jobs,” Mansh told the show’s hosts.

 Apparently, that paid off.
 According to Mansh, “24 hours later, Unicor decided not to offer on the solicitation to take [the contract] away.
 So from my standpoint, as a short-term event, we won a battle.”

 However, Mansh stressed that the long-term battle is very far from over.

 “Unicor continues to look for ways to take work away from domestic companies every chance they get,” he said.